2012 — Beginnings of a Virtual Museum

 Peer-reviewed scholarship is uploaded into TOME, an open source publishing platform, to create the beginning of the museum.
 Scholars were able to present their work and the first working module on Postwar Japanese American artists in Chicago during the 2018 CAA in Los Angeles.

-VAAAM will launch in Fall 2018 with Art Design Chicago projects and initiatives and feature dynamically interacting peer-reviewed narratives on Asian American art, history, and culture with curated images, audio, and video components to provide researchers, art educators, and the general public an exciting view into Asian American art.
+VAAAM launched in Fall 2018 with Art Design Chicago projects and initiatives.
+It features dynamically interacting peer-reviewed narratives on Asian American art, history, and culture with curated images, audio, and video components to provide researchers, art educators, and the general public an exciting view into Asian American art.

-On Thursday, October 4, 2018, the VAAAM launch event will take place at DePaul Art Museum during the Yasuhiro Ishimoto: Someday, Chicago exhibition and as a part of Art Design Chicago programs.
+On Wednesday, October 3, 2018, the DePaul Art Museum and Asian/Pacific/American Institute at NYU co-presented an event to celebrate VAAAM during the Yasuhiro Ishimoto: Someday, Chicago exhibition and as a part of Art Design Chicago programs.
+The New York launch was hosted on November 8, 2018 at the A/P/A Institute at NYU.